GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Install Primary Gluu Server](../img/Cluster_Manager-07.png)

-###### This screen is the equivalent of the standard `setup.py` installation in Gluu.
-The first 5 options are necessary for certificate creation.
+- This screen is the equivalent of the standard `setup.py` installation in Gluu.
+The first 5 options are for certificate creation.
-###### Next are inum configurations for Gluu and LDAP.
+- Next are inum configurations for Gluu and LDAP.
 Please don't touch these unless you know what you're doing.
-###### Following that are the modules you want to install.
-The default ones comes pre-selected.
+- Following that are the modules you want to install.
+The default Gluu Server installation options comes pre-selected.
-###### Not seen are LDAP type, which is only one option at this time as OpenLDAP is not support, as well as license agreements.
+- Not seen are LDAP type, which is only one option at this time as OpenLDAP is not support, as well as license agreements.

-- Click `Submit`
+Click `Submit`

 ![Installing Gluu Server](../img/Cluster_Manager-09.png)

+!!!
+Note
-###### Gluu will now be installed on the server.
+Gluu will now be installed on the server.
 This may take some time, so please be patient.

 Once completed, repeat the process for the other servers.